nicoespeon/nicoespeon.github.io/src/pages/articles/en/2019-01-15--til-parchment-paper-trick/index.md

 Today _aha moment_ is cooking related 👨‍🍳

-I usually use parchment paper to protect sheet pans and the like—essentially when I bake cakes, cookies, and other niceties 🍪
+I usually use parchment paper to protect baking sheets and the like—essentially when I bake cakes, cookies, and other niceties 🍪

 Sometimes, I also struggle to make it fit the recipient.
 Especially when it goes 3D.
 I used to measure and cut to adapt.
 But overall, it's not really convenient.